 The Greenville Police Department will use all available legitimate means to investigate and apprehend individuals, groups, or organizations engaged in organized crime and vice activities.
 The Department's Special Investigations Unit (SIU) is assigned primary investigative and enforcement responsibilities for organized crime and major case narcotics enforcement.
 The Criminal Intelligence Unit is responsible for collecting information and identifying career criminals.
-The Special Operations TAC and Gang Unit are assigned primary responsibility for aggressively combating street and gang crimes.
+The Special Operation and Gang Unit are assigned primary responsibility for aggressively combating street and gang crimes.
 The Center City Unit is primarily responsible for assignment to a specific area in order to address social harms within the area, and to create an environment conducive to economic development.
-The Special Investigations Unit (SIU), Criminal Intelligence Unit and Focused Deterrence Unit are functions within the Criminal Investigations Bureau and report through the Criminal Investigations Bureau chain of command.
-The Special Operations Unit, TAC Unit, Center City Unit and Gang Unit are functions within the Field Operations Bureau and reports through the Field Operations Bureau chain of command.
+The Special Investigations Unit (SIU), Criminal Intelligence Unit and Violent Crime Reduction Unit are functions within the Criminal Investigations Bureau and report through the Criminal Investigations Bureau chain of command.
+The Special Operations Unit, Center City Unit and Gang Unit are functions within the Field Operations Bureau chain of command.